tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

-   There are two parts to this question: One is what constitutes an extreme operational problem, the other is how likely we are to miss some number of events.
+   There are two parts to this question: One is what constitutes an extreme operational problem, the other is how likely we are to miss some number of events items.

-   - If the consensus is that no events must ever be missed, no matter how bad the operational circumstances, then we _must_ accept that indexing can slow or halt consensus arbitrarily.
+   - If the consensus is that no event item must ever be missed, no matter how bad the operational circumstances, then we _must_ accept that indexing can slow or halt consensus arbitrarily.
 It is impossible to guarantee complete index coverage without potentially unbounded delays.

    - Otherwise, how much data can we afford to lose and how often?
-For example, if we can ensure no events will be lost unless the indexer halts for at least five minutes, is that acceptable?
+For example, if we can ensure no event item will be lost unless the indexer halts for at least five minutes, is that acceptable?
 What probabilities and time ranges are reasonable for real production environments?

 2. **What level of operational overhead is acceptable to impose on node operators to support indexing?**